Georgia Biggs, David Palliser, Julia Powles and Fairy Turner WonderlustOpening: 3 October 6 - 8 pm Dates: 3 October - 27 October 2018

-Georgia Biggs held her first solo exhibition, 'Out of the Blue' at Five Walls Gallery, Melbourne in 2018.
-Her practice primarily centers on painting, drawing and collage, and is informed by gestural, or direct painting practices.
-Georgia’s work was most recently included in 'Outside In' (2018), Block Projects, Melbourne and 'The Colour, The Shape' (2017) at NKN Gallery, Melbourne.
+Georgia Biggs held her first solo exhibition, ‘Out of the Blue’ at Five Walls Gallery, Melbourne in 2018.
+Her practice is primarily centred on painting and drawing, and is informed by gestural, or direct painting practices.
+Georgia’s work was most recently included in ‘Outside In’ (2018), Block Projects, Melbourne and ‘The Colour, The Shape’ (2017) at NKN Gallery, Melbourne.

-Georgia completed a Bachelor of Fine Art Degree (2016) and an Honours degree (1st) (2017) at RMIT University.
+Georgia completed a Bachelor of Arts (Fine Art) Degree (2016) and an Honours Fine Art Degree (1st) (2017) at RMIT University.

 David’s practice centres on painting, collage and drawing, and sound performance.
 David is a founding member of the sound performance groups The Charles Ives Singers and the Donkey’s Tale, performing nationally and internationally.
 David approaches the various aspects of his practice openly, often locating content through process and free association.

-David completed a Bachelor of Fine Art Degree (1980) and a Post Graduate Diploma of Fine Art (1982) at the Victorian College of the Arts.
+David completed a Bachelor of Arts (Fine Art) Degree (1980) at RMIT University, and a Post Graduate Diploma of Fine Art (1982) at the Victorian College of the Arts.

 Julia’s practice involves painting, drawing, collage, sculpture, and curating.
 Her work forms through a gestural abstraction shaped through subjective association, but can equally involve conceptual art practices and gestures.
 Julia’s practice is diverse, with an overarching interest in narrative.